-As LAAC's Directing Attorney, Salena oversees most of LAAC programs.
+As LAAC's Executive Director, Salena oversees all of LAAC programs.
 This includes everything from supporting the board of directors through their bylaws revision process to visiting California state legislators as a member of the Bench Bar Coalition to helping to plan Pathways to Justice, one of the largest statewide conferences for legal services attorneys.
 Salena sees her role at LAAC as helping to make sure that the community connects with each other, even when they may not see a connection.

 Denise joined LAAC in October 2009.
 As program coordinator, she works on a variety of LAAC projects, but her main focus is working on Model Approaches, a grant partnership to improve coordination among senior legal services providers.
 She enjoys working with member programs to ensure that they have access to LAAC membership benefits, such as discounts on Westlaw and Ethnic Bridge, a language line service.

 Prior to LAAC, Denise worked at La Raza Centro Legal in San Francisco.
 She is originally from South Dakota, where she graduated with degrees in Spanish and journalism.

 Please contact Denise at firstname.lastname@example.org or at 510-893-3000 ext.
 103.

 Tim Ng joined LAAC in August 2014 as LAAC's Program Associate.
 In this position, he is in charge of updating and maintaining LawHelpCA.org.
 Tim is committed to broadening the availability of legal resources and making those tools more accessible to diverse audiences.
 He is interested in building a coalition between the legal aid community and other service-oriented organizations.